 A native of Birmingham, Alabama, Jessica Smith received her B.A. summa cum laude in English and Comparative Literature: Language Theory from SUNY Buffalo, where she participated in the Poetics Program, started the poetry magazine name, and won the Academy of American Poets Prize twice.
 After completing a Master’s in Comparative Literature with a thesis entitled “Sonic Territories: Deleuze and the Politics of Sound in Kafka and Duras” (directed by Henry Sussman), Jessica lived in Sweden, Germany and Austria on a series of scholarships.
 Jessica then resettled in Buffalo, a city Robert Creeley called “the last place you can be Bohemian,” to complete her Master of Library Science degree.
-She currently works as the Head Librarian at a private boarding school in Alabama, where she runs the Indian Springs School Visiting Writers Series.
+She currently works as the Head Librarian at a private boarding school in Alabama, where she runs the Indian Springs School Visiting Writers Series and teaches literature, book arts, and creative writing workshops.

 Jessica is the author of one full-length collection of poetry, Organic Furniture Cellar (Outside Voices/Bootstrap Productions 2006); her second book is forthcoming from Chax Press in 2015.
-Her work has been published in The Acorn, aesthetix, American Weddings, Anomaly, Antennae, apocryphaltext, Area Sneaks, Big Game Review, The Buffalo News, Cannibal, The Chapbook, Cordite Review, dANDelion, Drill, ecopoetics, Ferrum Wheel, Filling Station, FOURSQUARE, Issue 1, Issue 2, ixnay, Kadar Koli, Knives Out, La Vague Journal, Literature Compass, Mantis, N/A, name, OEI (in Swedish), Open Letters Monthly, The Other Herald, Outlet, Phoebe, Queen Street Quarterly, Rock Heals, rout/e, Serving Suggestion, Small Press Traffic, Small Town, speechless, sous les pavés, The Sow’s Ear Poetry Review, Tarpaulin Sky, The Volta, WOMB, Word for/ Word, xtant, and Zinhar (in Turkish), as well as in anthologies Z”L, Face Time (Cy Gist Press) and A Sing Economy (Flim Forum).
+Her poetry and poetics have been published in The Acorn, aesthetix, American Weddings, Anomaly, Antennae, apocryphaltext, Area Sneaks, Big Game Review, The Brooklyn Rail, The Buffalo News, Cannibal, The Chapbook Journal, Cordite Review, dANDelion, Drill, ecopoetics, Ferrum Wheel, Filling Station, FOURSQUARE, The Hat, Issue 1, Issue 2, ixnay, Kadar Koli, Knives Out, La Vague Journal, Literature Compass, Mantis, N/A, name, OEI (in Swedish), Open Letters Monthly, The Other Herald, Outlet, Phoebe, Queen Street Quarterly, Rock Heals, rout/e, Serving Suggestion, Small Press Traffic, Small Town, speechless, sous les pavés, The Sow’s Ear Poetry Review, Tarpaulin Sky, The Volta, WOMB, Word for/ Word, xtant, and Zinhar (in Turkish), as well as in anthologies Z’l, Emerald Tablet, Face Time (Cy Gist Press) and A Sing Economy (Flim Forum).
 Her poetry and poetics have been translated into Turkish, Swedish, Icelandic, Arabic and Danish.

 Her work has also been set to music and movement several times, most recently in the opera Ursularia by Nicholas DeMaison and previously in Terry Cuddy’s film Transient Views of Western New York and Brett Masteller and Chelsea Warren’s art, music and dance environment, musicartmovement.
 Her three-dimensional “poetry plastique” has been exhibited in Europe in shows like zaoem and infusoria.